burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 concept name = constraints;
 ```

-Atomic, Conjunction and Disjunction Constraint expression are not the only way to define [concept](https://en.cppreference.com/w/cpp/language/constraints).
-Constraints provide you with a means to constrain the template type.
+Atomic, Conjunction, and Disjunction Constraint expression are not the only way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) but it's one of the simplest form of it.
+Such constraints provide you with a means to constrain the template type.

-To express the actual syntactical requirements you should use [requires](https://en.cppreference.com/w/cpp/keyword/requires) expression.
+To express the actual syntactical requirements, you should use [requires](https://en.cppreference.com/w/cpp/keyword/requires) expression.

-In that context *requires* specifies a constant expression on template parameters that evaluate a requirement (since C++20).
+In that context *requires* specifies an expression on template parameters that evaluate a requirement (since C++20).
 Its syntax is the following:
 ```cpp
 requires { requirements }
 requires (parameter list) { requirements }